Caleb Thielbar: Career

+The Milwaukee Brewers drafted Thielbar in the 18th round, with the 556th overall selection, of the 2009 Major League Baseball draft.
+He made 16 appearances split between the rookie–level Arizona League Brewers and rookie–level Helena Brewers, registering a combined 6–1 record and 1.53 ERA with 48 strikeouts across 47 innings pitched.

+Thielbar split the 2010 campaign between Helena and the Single–A Wisconsin Timber Rattlers.
+In 39 appearances out of the bullpen for the two affiliates, he compiled an 0–2 record and 5.19 ERA with 52 strikeouts and 3 saves across 67 2/3 innings of work.
+Thielbar was released by the Brewers organization on December 13, 2010.

+St. Paul Saints

+Thielbar signed with the St. Paul Saints of the American Association of Professional Baseball, an independent baseball league, prior to the 2011 season.
+In 43 relief outings for the Saints, he logged a 3–3 record and 2.54 ERA with 62 strikeouts across 49 2/3 innings pitched.

 Minnesota Twins

-Thielbar signed a minor league deal with the Minnesota Twins in August 2011.
-The Twins added him to their 40-man roster after the 2012 season.
+On August 19, 2011, Thielbar signed a minor league contract with the Minnesota Twins organization.
+He made three scoreless appearances for the High–A Fort Myers Miracle down the stretch.
+Thielbar split the 2012 campaign between Fort Myers, the Double–A New Britain Rock Cats, and Triple–A Rochester Red Wings, accumulating a 6–2 record and 2.43 ERA with 74 strikeouts and 6 saves across 48 appearances.
+On November 20, 2012, the Twins added Thielbar to their 40-man roster to protect him from the Rule 5 draft.

-On May 20, 2013, Twins promoted Thielbar to the major leagues.
-He made his MLB debut that day, pitching two innings.
-He became the first South Dakota State baseball player to reach MLB.
+On May 20, 2013, Twins promoted Thielbar to the major leagues for the first time.
+He made his MLB debut that day, pitching two innings, and became the first South Dakota State baseball player to reach MLB.
 He remained in the Twins bullpen for the remainder of the season, appearing in 49 games and pitching 46 innings with a 1.76 ERA and 0.826 WHIP.

 Thielbar began the 2014 season in the Twins bullpen, making 54 appearances in which he pitched 47 2/3 and pitching to a 3.40 ERA.
 In 2015, he pitched five innings for the team.
 On July 31, 2015, he was designated for assignment after appearing in just 6 games.